Menu

 https://studentaid.gov/understand-aid/types/grants/pell

-2022 Year Round Pell is now available to the students.
-For more information on Year Round Pell visit – 2022 Year-Round-Pell Flyer and 2022 Year-Round-Pell FAQ
+Year Round Pell is available.
+For more information on Year Round Pell visit – Year-Round-Pell Flyer and Year-Round-Pell FAQ

 The following associate degree programs as well as some diploma and certificate programs are identified as Title IV funded Federal Pell Grant programs and are offered at Savannah Technical College.